 - Launch backed by Mike Penning MP and GambleAware

-Starling Bank, the leading mobile-only bank recently voted Britain’s Best Bank 2018, has today become the first bank to launch a gambling blocker.
+Starling Bank, the leading mobile bank recently voted Britain’s Best Bank 2018, has today become the first bank to launch a gambling blocker.
 This technological solution will give Starling customers with a gambling problem the choice to turn on the feature, which blocks betting and gambling merchant codes.

 Until now, banks have not offered this technology, and customers with gambling problems who want to take action often have to contact various different betting and gambling providers to block their accounts.

 Starling customers can activate the blocker as an opt-in feature from within their Starling App.
 With this feature on, all attempted transactions to registered gambling merchants will be declined.
 If they turn the feature off because they want to start gambling again, they will get a message saying: “You are cancelling the block you put in place to prevent you from gambling.
 If you are worried you spend more than you should on gambling, call the National Gambling Helpline now on 0808 8030 133 for free advice on how to stay in control.”